-The beautiful coastal environment of Port St. Lucie makes enjoying the outdoors a natural choice.
-Bicycles and motorcycles have always been a popular way to get around Port St. Lucie, but in recent years another two-wheeled vehicle has grown in popularity — the motor scooter.
+The beautiful coastal environment of Stuart makes enjoying the outdoors a natural choice.
+Bicycles and motorcycles have always been a popular way to get around Stuart, but in recent years another two-wheeled vehicle has grown in popularity — the motor scooter.

-Here’s what you need to know about staying safe on a motor scooter while enjoying Port St. Lucie’s ocean views.
+Here’s what you need to know about staying safe on a motor scooter while enjoying Stuart’s ocean views.

 What Are Motor Scooters?